philister16/sassyjade/readme.md

 #### `$ gulp font`
 Copies fonts from the source to the destination specified.
 #### `$ gulp img`
 Copies images from the source to the destination specified.
-Depending on `autocompress` in `sassyjade.config.json` images are also compressed.
 #### `$ gulp files`
 Copies changed files from the source into the destination selected.
 #### `$ gulp static-assets`
-Runs the 3 tasks `fonrt`, `img` and `files` together.
+Runs the 3 tasks `font`, `img` and `files` together.
 ### Gulp watchers
 Every defined stand-alone Gulp task comes with a built-in watcher that runs the task everytime a relevant file changes.
 To run a task and keep watching the files simply prepend the task with `watch-`.
 ```